 Although formal attendance is not taken at The Rabbinical College of America, students are expected to attend regularly all classes and learning sessions.
-Students who are absent will be required to consult with the Associate Dean to implement a plan to complete missed work.
+Students who are absent will be required to consult with the Program Menahel, department head, to implement a plan to complete missed work.
 Credit may be denied for course work during which excessive absences occurred.
 Excessive unexcused absences may be grounds for dismissal.